import collections

 raise ValueError(

-"Argument `template_func` must be a function or a callable class instance."
+"Argument `template_func` must be a function or a callable "

 )